The future of Colorado water: How the fight over Shoshone water rights affects the Front Range

 And that’s what’s at stake.

-With the funding issue nearing completion, the next step is to make legal changes in how the water rights are defined, which brought in the Colorado Water Conservation Board (CWCB).
+With the funding issue nearing completion, the next step is for the Colorado Water Conservation Board (CWCB) to accept a permanent interest in the Shoshone water rights for instream flow purposes.

 Under legislation passed in 1973, the water conservation board is the only entity that can legally appropriate water rights to preserve instream flows, defined as a “beneficial use” of that water.